e-402/e-402.github.io/src/pages/about.md

 title: "About"
 ---

-Milan is a very interesting person, learn more about him on his website:
+Hello !
+My name is milan, learn more about me on his page:

--Milan was born in the city of Agen on 28 November 2008, he has since then 14 for the moment.
+-I am born in the city of Agen on 28 November 2008.
+Until I was 2 years old, I lived in a small village in the south of France, called Puymirol.

--He moved at 2 years old.
-He moved from a small village in the south of France to another village very close to Switzerland called Collonges where he still lives.
+-After my second birthday, I moved.
+And left Puymirol for another village very close to Swiss, Collonges, where I still live.

-And now you can browse the site to find out more about Milan's life
+And now you can browse the site to find out more about some aspects of my life.